tytydraco/yessleep/out/I_Built_a_Home_for_the_Dead.md

 They latched into my skin and pulled.
 I rolled onto my stomach, clawing at the floor.
 The harder I fought, the deeper they sank.
-The sound from Olivia’s open head rose until it filled everything.
+The hissing from Olivia’s open head rose until it filled everything.

-I was being pulled into the place where my wife’s thoughts should have been.
+I was being pulled into the gaping chasm of wiggling, slithering threads.
+Lowered down her split chin, down her engorged throat.

 Would she ask why I came back for her, but not for the child one room away?

-Then her split skull clamped shut around me, and everything went white.
+Then her split skull clamped shut around me, the pressure squeezing my waist and bending my back like the snap of two brittle fingers and everything went white.